 Upcoming Medical Conferences in Mount LaurelSearch Criteria : United States of America Mount Laurel

 Ethics 2.0: When Clinical Goes Digital is organized by PESI HealthCare and will be held on May 31, 2019 at Wyndham Philadelphia - Mount Laurel, Mount Laurel, New Jersey, United States of America.
+This Conference has been approved for a maximum of 6.25 CE Hours of Ethics.
 Target Audience: • Counselors • Social Workers • Psychologists • Case Manager • Addiction Counselors • Therapists • Marriage & Family Therapists • Nurses • Other Mental Health Professionals Course Description: Let’s face it – the digital age is here to stay, and it has ushered in a complete paradigm shift in what it means to provide quality, ethical mental health treatment.
 Your current clients, and potential new ones, are accustomed to being able to receive every imaginable service using technology as the format.
 It only stands to reason that they are seeking, and even expecting, the types of services you provide to be available in the same fashion.
 Whether you are already in the digital space, or you realize that you want and even need to be, the ethical considerations are unique, complex, and exciting all at the same time.
 Let Terry Casey, PhD – a mental health clinician with over 20 years of clinical and research experience – be your guide as you explore the ethical issues related to social media, blogs, websites, and more.
 Through discussion, case examples, and experiential exercises, learn how to address complex ethical dilemmas while maintaining the highest standards of clinical practice.
 Objectives: • Explain how a practical model for ethical decision-making informs the clinical practice setting. • Articulate the legal and ethical codes that relate to utilizing technology while providing mental health services. • Establish ethical practices to ensure client safety, maintain confidentiality and obtain informed consent when utilizing distance mental health services. • Consider cultural differences when using technology and articulate how this may inform the clinician’s choice of treatment interventions. • Establish clear ethical guidelines to address the potential for a dual relationship when interacting with clients via technology.
-Additional details will be posted as soon as they are available.